MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

 Bot Framework bots can use a Power Virtual Agents skill manifest to configure a connection to the bot that produced the manifest.

-All Power Virtual Agents bots have skill manifests, which are JSON files that describes a skill's name, interface, and trigger phrases.
+All Power Virtual Agents bots have skill manifests, which are JSON files that describe a skill's name, interface, and trigger phrases.

 By using the manifest, the Bot Framework bot will know when to trigger the Power Virtual Agents bot (for example, in response to something a user says to the bot).

 Power Virtual Agents skill manifests are implemented according to [version 2.2 of the Bot Framework skill manifest schema](/azure/bot-service/skills-write-manifest#the-skill-manifest) and consist of *intents.lu* and *manifest.json* files.

 When a Bot Framework bot decides, based on the manifest data, that what the user said should be handled by a Power Virtual Agents bot, it will pass the entire user utterance to it.
-Then, the Power Virtual Agents bot's own NLU will match this user utterance [to a Power Virtual Agents topic](authoring-create-edit-topics.md), extract any [entities needed for slot-filling](advanced-entities-slot-filling.md) and trigger the Power Virtual Agents topic.
+Then, the Power Virtual Agents bot's own NLU will match this user utterance [to a Power Virtual Agents topic](authoring-create-edit-topics.md), extract any [entities needed for slot-filling](advanced-entities-slot-filling.md), and trigger the Power Virtual Agents topic.

 All Power Virtual Agents skill manifests are automatically generated and updated.
 A Power Virtual Agents bot has two skill manifests: